 Summary: The dueling military theories fighting for control of the US military consist of a few simple sentences, but they convey radically different approaches to warfare.
 Which wins may have a large effect on the effectiveness of US forces in the 21st century.

-To protect the authors’ careers, the Editor of the Martine Corps Gazette published these anonymously (for more about this, see section 6a of this website’s authors page).
-These letters are posted here with permission from the Marine Corps Association.
-See the introduction to this series if you’re not familiar with the subject; see the links at the end for more information about these issues.
+To protect the authors’ careers, the Editor of the Marine Corps Gazette published these anonymously (for more about this, see section 6a of this website’s authors page).
+See the introduction to this series if you’re not familiar with the subject; see the links at the end for more information about this vital subject.